napari/cookiecutter-napari-plugin/PROMPTS.md

 ## include_writer_plugin

 Choosing `"y"` for this prompt will create an example writer hook implementation inside your plugin's module in the file `_writer.py`.
 You can then edit the code in this file to achieve the writing functionality you want.
 For more information on writers see the [specification reference][writer-spec].

+## writer_layer_types

+List of layer type constraints for the writer.
+These constraints declare the kinds of data this writer is capable of saving.For more information on writers see the [specification reference][writer-spec].

+## writer_filename_extensions

+List of filename extensions compatible with this writer.
+The first entry is used as the default if necessary.
+This is used in the "Save As" dialog for presenting file-extension options.
+For more information on writers see the [specification reference][writer-spec].

+## include_sample_data_plugin

+Choosing `"y"` for this prompt will create an example sample-data provider implmentation inside your plugin's module in the file `_sample_data.py`.
+For more information see the [specification reference][sample-data-spec].

 ## include_dock_widget_plugin